Honey Feast of the Saviour: Poppy seed rolls

 Poppy milk is prepared for pancakes in a makitra with poppy-honey mass, in which pancakes are dipped.
-Poppy milk as prepared in a special dish, which in Russia is called a makalnik, in Ukraine - makitra, in Belarus - makater.
+It is prepared in a special dish, called a makalnik in Russia, makitra in Ukraine, or makater in Belarus.

-Poppy seed rolls are mentioned in many Russian proverbs, sayings, choral songs and riddles: “A poppy seed roll with honey will make you will lick your mustache”, “When you eat the poppy, do not be angry”.
+Poppy seed rolls are mentioned in many Russian proverbs, sayings, choral songs, and riddles: “A poppy seed roll with honey will make you will lick your mustache”, “When you eat the poppy, do not be angry”.

-Blini and pryanik are also part of the culinary traditions of this festival.
+Blini and pryanik are also common fare during this festival.